COVID-19 Remote Teaching Resources Guide

 Zoom Video Conferencing

 Zoom is a video web conferencing application where many individuals can join the same meeting and share audio and video.
 It also allows for screen sharing and presentation mode.
-You can record your Zoom meeting, upload it to YouTube (as unlisted, see below), and make it available to your students by posting it as a URL resource or embedding the video in your course.
+You can record your Zoom meeting locally to your computer (do not record to Zoom Cloud), upload it to YouTube (as unlisted, see below), and make it available to your students by posting it as a URL resource or embedding the video in your course.

 Migration of Zoom accounts to Single sign-on (SSO) has been completed by Campus Technology Services (CTS).
 Going forward, when you access Zoom from a web browser, visit https://purchase.zoom.us.
 From there you can Join or Host a meeting or Sign in to Zoom through the “Sign in” option using your purchase.edu credentials.
 Step-by-step directions are at CTS’s website.

-You can now schedule and run Zoom meetings in your Moodle courses.
-View the workshop recording.
+You can now schedule and start Zoom meetings in your Moodle courses.
+View the full workshop recording or short video tutorial to add the Zoom integration to your Moodle course.

 CTS is offering Zoom Video Chat Tech Support during the following hours: